kubernetes/kubernetes/docs/ui.md

 ![kubernetes UI - Nodes](k8s-ui-nodes.png)

 ## More Information
-For more information, See the [README](../www/README.md) in the www directory.
+For more information, see the [Kubernetes UI development document](../www/README.md) in the www directory.

 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/ui.md?pixel)]()